fgeorge/rpjasmine/README.md

 # Report Portal example Testframework

-To run the example, install required modules :
+To run the example you must have java installed.

+Then install required modules :

 1. npm i